-School library staff often ask me for advice on how they can promote Oliver to their students, teachers and parents to get them actively engaging in their school library.
-Rather than giving my opinion, I’ve decided to pass on some feedback from the experts, our customers.
+School library staff often ask us for advice on how they can promote Oliver to their students, teachers, and parents to get them actively engaging in their school library.
+Rather than giving our opinion, we’ve decided to pass on some feedback from the experts, our customers.

 Thank you to all the clients who provided feedback, with special thanks to the library staff at Chairo Christian School (VIC), WA College of Agriculture (WA), Sacred Heart College (VIC) and Mt St Michael’s College (QLD).